Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Abstract

 \section{Abstract}

 Operator fusion has become a key optimization for deep learning, which combines multiple deep learning operators to improve data reuse and reduce global memory transfers.
-However, existing tensor compilers struggle to fuse complex reduction computations involving loop-carried dependencies, such as attention mechanisms.
+However, existing tensor compilers struggle to fuse complex reduction computations involving loop-carried dependencies, \mbox{such as attention mechanisms.}

-The paper introduces Neptune, a tensor compiler for advanced operator fusion for sequences of reduction operators.
+This paper introduces Neptune, a tensor compiler for advanced operator fusion for sequences of reduction operators.
 Neptune presents a new approach for advanced operator fusion, which intentionally breaks some existing dependencies and compensates by constructing algebraic correction expressions that allow the kernel to produce the correct result.
+Applying Neptune’s advanced operator fusion to a plain attention operator generates operators equivalent to FlashAttention and FlashDecoding.

-On ten attention-based benchmarks, Neptune, starting from simple attention code and a high-level scheduling template, outperforms existing compilers like Triton, TVM, and FlexAttention, including Triton-based implementations of FlashAttention.
-Across four different GPU architectures from NVIDIA and AMD, Neptune-generated kernels have average speedup of 1.35x over the next best alternative, demonstrating its effectiveness for deep learning workloads.
+On ten attention-based benchmarks, Neptune, starting from a plain attention code and a high-level scheduling template, outperforms existing compilers like Triton, TVM, and FlexAttention, including Triton-based implementations of FlashAttention.
+Across four different GPU architectures from NVIDIA and AMD, Neptune-generated kernels have an average speedup of $1.35\times$ over the next best alternative, with up to $2.65\times$ speedup on Nvidia GPUs and up to $3.32\times$ on AMD GPUs, demonstrating its effectiveness for deep learning workloads.